langchain-ai/langserve/README.md

 - API docs page with JSONSchema and Swagger (insert example link)
 - Efficient `/invoke`, `/batch` and `/stream` endpoints with support for many concurrent requests on a single server
 - `/stream_log` endpoint for streaming all (or some) intermediate steps from your chain/agent
+- Playground page at `/playground` with streaming output and intermediate steps
 - Built-in (optional) tracing to [LangSmith](https://www.langchain.com/langsmith), just add your API key (see [Instructions](https://docs.smith.langchain.com/)])
 - All built with battle-tested open-source Python libraries like FastAPI, Pydantic, uvloop and asyncio.
 - Use the client SDK to call a LangServe server as if it was a Runnable running locally (or call the HTTP API directly)